Australian-Epilepsy-Project/protocol_qc/docs/tutorial/03_checkparams.md

 Conformity to these metadata fields is enforced for all acquisitions and therefore all series.
-One distinction here is that for each of these fields, an additional flag has been added that specifies that it is *not compulsory* for these fields to appear in the empirical metadata;
+One distinction here is that for each of these fields, the name of the comparison `"exactly_if_present"` implies that it is *not compulsory* for these fields to appear in the empirical metadata;
 that is, if that field is absent from the input data, that is *not* considered a mismatch against the template;
 it is only when that field is present,